gamecoreSRC/HMSN-Source/README.md

 Because I'm bored, here's the source to that exact game (built on Unity 2018.4.4f1)

 (and because i have no idea what im doing, the source is in the releases)

-I'm pretty sure it's fine to keep this up since somebody already decompiled the commercial (PC) version of Granny and that's been on GitHub for like 2 years.